jmeowmeow/PixieReport/express-progress/tasks.md

 the most persistent visitor .
 I compared a couple of public company websites.
 One had no robots.txt file.
 One had a saga.

+Should I start with a larger image for the "radio static" layer and jitter the row, col start to give variety and try out image spriting?
+I guess that makes it Not Like Other Layers, but maybe the jitter can be set to a specific value when the compositing happens?
+Not sure.

+I suppose a composable layer in the layer list could have (dCols, dRows), or for the pixel dolls we'd know what the dCols would be for each temperature level pixie image.

 ## Weatherpixie.com Features